Grab a drink on one of Leeds’ rooftop bars and enjoy breathtaking views of the city this summer.

 On another side of Trinity Leeds, Cielo Blanco’s roof terrace offers a view out over Briggate.
 The shopping centre’s glass arches sweep high above you, offering a stark contrast to the architecture of the city’s main thoroughfare and making the view up here all the more intriguing.

 Of course, that’s not all Cielo Blanco has up its sleeve.
-It’ll tempt you in with plates of enchiladas and burritos, stuffed with chicken, pork, fish or veggie sweet potato, butternut and feta.
-The food here is best eaten the Mexican way – shared with friends in the summer sun, so take your tropical fruit juice, tequila laced cocktails and speciality lagers out onto the terrace.
+It’ll tempt you in with plates of enchiladas tacos and quesadillas, stuffed with chicken, pork, fish or something veggie.
+The food here is best eaten the Mexican way – shared with friends in the summer sun, so take your tropical fruit juice, tequila-laced cocktails and speciality lagers out onto the terrace.

 Cielo Blanco, 415 Trinity Leeds, Albion Street, Leeds, West Yorkshire, LS1 5AY.

 The Alchemist’s horseshoe-shaped roof terrace is busy even on dull days, but don’t let that put you off.
-The sweeping view of Boar Lane, reveals everything from Leeds Corn Exchange to Bridgewater Place, as well as offering a unique angle on the shopping centre’s glass domes.
+The sweeping view of Boar Lane, reveals everything from Leeds Corn Exchange to Bridgewater Place, as well as offering a unique angle on the Trinity Leeds’ glass domes.

 Chairs are lined around the edge of the terrace facing out over Leeds, with a few marble tables for groups – and after dark, your revelries will be lit by a canopy of fairy lights.
 Cocktails are what they’re famous for here, with a host of experimental concoctions to choose from, but you can also enjoy the food with everything from Jamaican Jerk Chicken to Japanese Raman.